On doit des égards aux vivants; on ne doit aux morts que la vérité.

 "You have nothing to apologise for," he remarked, turning from the children to look at her, his hands clasping hers to emphasise his point.

 "Nor do you," Padmé returned, guessing what was in his thoughts.

 "I failed," he uttered, bowing his head, "and the Order is dead because of it."

 "But Jedi are still alive," she corrected him.
-"Do you blame Qui-Gon, for Xanatos' betrayal?" she asked him.
-"And Mace for Del Bippa, Yoda for Dooku?"
+"Do you blame Yoda for Dooku's betrayal?" she asked him.

 "Was he?" she queried.
 "He was supposed to bring balance to the Force.
 Does the Force seem balanced to you?" she shook her head.
 "I think Qui-Gon was wrong to believe that child with the largest midi-chlorian count is the chosen one.
 He based that belief on power a quality belonging to and coveted by the Sith."